grubersjoe/tabsnail/README.md

-# Tabsnail
+# Tabsnail 🐌

-This is a **work in progress** to make a great idea of [Fiona](https://runjak.codes/) a reality: showing all your browser tabs in snail form around the page.
-The more tabs you have open, the more snail you get.
+This project is a **work in progress** to bring [Fiona's](https://runjak.codes/) brilliant idea to
+life: display the tab bar in a snail-like layout around the page.
+The more tabs you have open, the bigger the snail grows!

 ![Screenshot](tabsnail.png)